jacksmedia/guide1/docs/basics/staking.md

 This [Mochiswap](https://harmony.mochiswap.io/farms) farm offers two separate yields: both more JEWEL-HMOCHI tokens *and MOCHI tokens*.
 Double harvests from farming with Liquidity Pool tokens!

 Huge varieties of LP combinations exist, representing decentralised/public versions of traditional currency lending pairs like US/EUR.
+The tremendous volume of crypto exchanges is made possible by continuous public investment into liquidity pairs.

-And because all the tremendous liquidity these DEXs (and CEXs) operate automatically thanks to smart contracts, this is why the crypto markets never close...
+> Popular financing and automated contracts is why the crypto markets never close.

-DeFi is brazenly built to disrupt the existing financial system, and will continue to innovate in this direction.
+As you can see, DeFi is brazenly built to disrupt the existing monetary system, and will continue to innovate relentlessly, 24/7 due to human nature.
+Underestimate this new industry at your own risk!

 Interested in learning how to stake Egold and farm MEX on MaiarDex??
-Please read on to find [this step-by-step guide](http://localhost:3000/docs/basics/mex%20farming).
+Please read on to find [this step-by-step guide](http://localhost:3000/docs/basics/mex-farming).

 :::tip
 Add this site to your Homescreen and stay tuned for more upcoming DeFi content, such as: